 Should I buy over-the-counter mouthguards?

 Over-the-counter mouthguards take a one-size-fits-all approach to dental protection.
-While these options may work for some, many will find that over-the-counter mouthguards do not fit as snuggly as custom mouthguards.
-Our mouthguards are made specifically for your smile, giving you are more comfortable and secure fit.
+While these options may work for some, many will find that they do not fit as snuggly as custom mouthguards.
+Our mouthguards are made specifically for your smile, giving you a more comfortable and secure fit.

 What sports require the use of a mouthguard?

-Many sports require, or at least recommend, the use of a mouthguard.
-If you participate in any extracurricular activity that may lead to unwanted dental damage, we suggest keeping a custom mouthguard on hand.
+Many sports require, or at least recommend, a mouthguard.
+We suggest keeping a custom mouthguard on hand if you participate in any extracurricular activity that may lead to unwanted dental damage.

 How can mouthguards help patients with bruxism?

 Bruxism, also known as teeth grinding, is a common dental concern that affects patients of all ages.
 Teeth grinding often occurs at night while you sleep.
 Though a subconscious action, this may lead to worn-down teeth over time.
-A night guard, or a mouthguard worn at night, can be used to protect your teeth from grinding together while you sleep.
+A night guard or a mouthguard worn at night can protect your teeth from grinding together while you sleep.

 How can mouthguards help patients with TMJ disorders?

 Patients who experience frequent jaw pain or tension headaches likely have a TMJ disorder caused by jaw joint inflammation.
-This often occurs when you are clenching your jaw together because of stress.
-With oral appliance therapy, a mouthguard will help patients with TMJ disorders relieve some of the pressure on their jaw joints.
+This often occurs when people clench their jaws together because of stress.
+With oral appliance therapy, a mouthguard can help patients with TMJ disorders relieve some of the pressure on their jaw joints.